iamshadmirza/BlogsByShad/blogs/node-lesson9/index.md

 # Nodejs Lesson 9: Events, Event Emitter, and Memory Leaks

 Hello everyone, today we are going to talk about events, what exactly are they.
-They will move on to understand what are EventEmitters and how to use them.
+Then we will move on to understand what are EventEmitters and how to use them.
 We will also learn about memory leaks and learn about ways of dealing with it.

 ## What are Events

-Whenever something happens, we say that it's an event.
-For example, if a file is opened, we call it an event or if a file is read we call it an event.
+Whenever something happens in the Nodejs world, we call in an event.
+Let me give you an example for clarity.
+When a user opens a file, we say that an event has occurred.
+So the opening of the file is an event.
+Similarly, if a file is read by an operation, it will be said to be another event.

-Nodejs comes with a bundled module **"Events"**, which can be used to create or listen for events.
+Nodejs comes with a bundled module **"Events"**, which can be used to create or watch for events.
+Creating events is called an emitting event and watching for this emitted event is referred to as listening to events.
 We can use this module to emit events and listen to them.
-These can be used to perform different actions based on the name and payload of any event that occurred.
+It can also be used to perform different actions based on the name and payload of any occurred event.
 You can require this module simplify by:

 ```js
 const events = require('events);
 ```

-This events module gives us **EventEmitter** which helps us which bunch of operations like emitting events, listening events and capturing event data, etc. Let's learn more about EventEmitters.
+This **events** module gives us **EventEmitter** which grants us a bunch of operations like emitting events, listening events and capturing event data, etc. Let's learn more about EventEmitters in the section below.

-## EventEmitter
+## What are EventEmitters and why we use them

 EventEmitter is an object provided by the events module.
-It binds a function which is used to handle events.
-We can emit events in any part of the application and have a function setup that listens to it
+It binds a function with an event.
+This bound function is then used to handle the event and perform actions accordingly.
+We can emit events in any part of the application and have a function setup that listens to it.

-Example: Suppose you have an application where you want to notify the admins whenever a new user signs up.
-You can fire an event whenever a user joins and have an event handler set up that sends a notification when this event occurs.
+Example: Suppose you have an application where you want to notify the admins of the website whenever a new user signs up.
+You can fire an event whenever a user joins and have an event handler set up that sends a notification the moment this event occurs.
 You will have to bind this handler to an event listener which will get invoked as soon the new user event is emitted.

-Let's talk about how we can create such an event handler.
+Let's talk about how we can create such an event handler in the next section.

-## How to setup EventEmitter
+## How to Setup EventEmitter

+Setting an EventEmitter requires four steps.
+First, we will emit an event with a unique name.
+Then, we will set up that watches for this event.
+The third step will be to set up a callback to capture data sent by the event.
+This comes very handy when we want to pass some user info along with the event.
+At last, we will set up a handler for error management.
+Let's talk about this is details.

-### Step 1: Emit Events
+### Step 1: Emitting Events

-First, we will require EventEmitter and instantiate it.
+First, we will require **EventEmitter** and instantiate it.
 This will provide us with a bunch of methods.

 We can use `EventEmitter.emit()` method to emit events.
-It takes the event name as the first argument and then passes some other data in the next argument.
+It takes the event name as the first argument and arguments after that can be used to pass data along with it.

 ```js
 const EventEmitter = require('events').EventEmitter;